maniacalwhistle/diaspora-data/Slavery Era Insurance Registry/overview.md

 If you use this dataset in your work, please include the following citation:

 [_insert citation_]
-@letishasmith let me know if you have something in mind for this;
+Hey @letishasmith let me know if you have something in mind for this;

 ## Inspiration: